Epsilon-regularity for Griffith almost-minimizers in any dimension under a separating condition: Introduction

 Then $K$ is a smooth $C^{1,\gamma}$ embedded surface in $B(x_0,c r_0)$. \end{theorem}

+Notice that without control on the flatness $\beta_K$, the set $K$ could be a triple junction (three curves meeting with an angle $2\pi/3)$.

-Let us notice that in dimension 2 when $K$ is connected, then the separating condition holds $\mathcal{H}^1$-a.e. on $K$ so that our result contains the one of \cite{bil} and generalizes it to almost minimizers instead of minimizers.
-As a matter of fact, we also extend the results of \cite{ll} to almost minimizers as well.
+It is worth mentioning that in dimension 2 when $K$ is connected, then the separating condition holds $\mathcal{H}^1$-a.e. on $K$ so that our result contains the one of \cite{bil} and generalizes it to almost-minimizers instead of minimizers.
+As a matter of fact, we also extend the results of \cite{ll} to almost-minimizers as well.

-Now in higher dimensions, it is not clear how to prove that, for an almost minimizer (or even a true minimizer), the separating condition holds almost everywhere.
+Now in higher dimensions, it is not clear how to prove that, for an almost-minimizer (or even a true minimizer), the separating condition holds almost everywhere.
 Therefore, our result does not directly imply that the singular set of a Griffith minimizer in dimension $N$ is $C^{1,\alpha}$ $\mathcal{H}^{N-1}$-a.e.
-This would be probably true for instance if $K$ is known to be uniformly rectifiable, which is a difficult open problem because of the lack of co-area formula for the symmetrized gradient.
+Proving that the separating condition holds almost everywhere is a difficult open problem because of the lack of co-area formula for the symmetrized gradient.
 However, we believe our result to be a step toward the full regularity of minimizer in any dimension.

 Next, let us say a few words about the proof.
 The strategy that we employ is to follow the approach introduced in \cite{l3,l2} for the Mumford-Shah functional.
-The main idea, that was suggested by Guy David to the second author during his thesis, is to use a stopping time argument on the flatness to identify a region where $K$ would be ``good'' (which means $\varepsilon$-flat at every scale) and another region where $K$ would be ``bad'' (i.e. stop being flat at some scale), which is performed in Section \ref{section5}.
+The main idea, that was suggested by Guy David to the second author during his thesis, is to use a stopping time argument on the flatness to identify a region where $K$ would be ``good'' (which means $\varepsilon$-flat at every scale) and another region where $K$ would be ``bad'' (i.e. stops being flat at some scale), which is performed in Section \ref{section5}.
 The main point is then to estimate the size of the bad region, denoted by $m(r)$.
-This is done by use of a compactness argument (Lemma \ref{lem_compactness_minimality}) that says that if $K$ stops being flat at some scale, then one can win quantitatively some surface area in that scale, which is one of the key ingredients in the construction of a competitor.
+This is done by use of a compactness argument (Lemma \ref{lem_flatness}) that says that if $K$ stops being flat at some scale, then one can win quantitatively some surface area in that scale, which is one of the key ingredients in the construction of a competitor.
 In this compactness argument we had to use a different argument compared to the scalar scale \cite{l3,l2} to avoid using the uniform concentration property, which is not known for our set $K$.

 Furthermore, the general strategy works by use of another very important ingredient: an extension tool for the function $u$.
 Since we control approximatively the geometry of $K$ at every working scale thanks to our stopping time function, we can extend $u$ near $K$ by replacing it with averages and use a partition of unity in order to obtain a well defined function while $K$ has been modified as a competitor.
 We have written a general statement encoding this procedure in Lemma \ref{lem_extension}, that we use later several times for each competitor that we create.